 - Participate in meetings with the JAMP Faculty Director and JAMP advisor during the freshman "Pre-JAMP" academic year.

 - Apply to JAMP.
 The application cycle begins in the spring semester.
-You may begin the online application on May 1 and must submit the completed application no later than October 1.
+You may begin the online application on May 1.
+UH students must submit their applications to the JAMP portal and supporting documentation to the JAMP Faculty Director by October 15 to guarantee a one-on-one meeting with the JAMP Faculty Director prior to the state deadline of October 31.

 UH JAMP wants you to find success here at UH.
 So, to help you form an idea of how the collaboration between you and UH JAMP should work, consider the following: